 Alternatively, you could type gpedit.msc in start search and hit Enter to open Group Policy.

 User Configuration > Administrative Templates > System > Ctrl+Alt+Delete Options > Remove Task Manager.

 Right click it > Edit > Select Not Configured > Click Apply-OK-Exit.

 Restart the computer and see if it helps!

 1. Malware may prevent opening of Task Manager.
-So you may want to clear your PC junk files and then run a full or deep scan with your antivirus or security software or Microsoft Security Essentials.
+So you may want to clear your PC junk files and then run a full or deep scan with your antivirus or security software.

 2. Check this post on Folder Options Missing, Task Manager Disabled, Regedit Disabled.

 3. Run System File Checker by running sfc /scannow and see if it helps you.